VICTORY FOR RINGLING BROS. CIRCUS ELEPHANTS!

 LCA needs volunteers to attend protests and to help film and photograph the circus.
 To volunteer, click here.

 WHAT YOU CAN DO TO HELP

 • Do not visit circuses that use animals.

-• Write to circuses sponsors and tell them that you do not want to see wild animals used in circuses, for the sake of the animals and the public.
+• Write to circus sponsors and tell them you do not want to see wild animals in circuses, for the sake of the animals and the public.

 • Write letters to editors of local newspapers asking sponsors to stop supporting the circus.

 • Support legislation protecting circus animals.

 • Report any possible violations of state and local animal protection laws to the police and animal control.